shsicidjdhisjs/trd/README.md

 | macsploit | free | macOS | paid |
 | delta | free | android | keysys |
 | delta | free | iOS | keysys |

+# what if i don't want to use these exploits?
+more exploits + their status can be found on [weao](https://weao.gg) rule of thumb: if its 90+ UNC/sUNC, it'll work with out script